Radio and Telly

 • If you have an MP3 player that supports video (such as an iPod Video, or our favourite, the Creative Zen Vision:M), then you can buy an adapter that connects the output of the player to your TV Line In, then, copy the video file, onto your player, and watch on a TV.
 Try AdvancedMP3players.co.uk or Amazon for an adapter for your portable video player

-If you're looking for software to control your PC TV receiver, first off, try the software supplied with your TV card.
-It's also worth looking on the TV card manufacturer's site, for updated versions of the software.
-If you're looking for some alternatives, try:
+Alternative software If you’re looking for software to control your PC TV receiver, first off, try the software supplied with your TV card.
+It’s also worth looking on the TV card manufacturer’s site, for updated versions of the software.
+If you’re looking for some alternatives, try:

 • Media Portal - A freeware alternative to your PC TV card's application

-• ProgDVB - Another freeware TV / radio software application for selected TV cards
+• ProgDVBAnother freeware TV / radio software application for selected TV cards

-You can also access your TV setup over the Internet, to watch TV and control your system - Take a look at our Slingbox page for more on the Slingbox solution
+TV over the Internet With broadband, it’s possible to watch a number of TV stations from the UK and around the world.
+For more on this subject, see our Internet TV page.
+You can also access your TV setup over the Internet, to watch TV and control your system – Take a look at our Slingbox page for more on the Slingbox solution

 Radio on your PC